webtides/luna-js/README.md

   -  Create a `moon.config.js` file next to your `package.json`.
 Exemplary conents can be found inside `moon.config.example.js`.

-  - To start your server in development mode and build all assets, run:
+  - To start your server, run `moon`.
+To start your server in development mode, run `moon --dev`
-  `gulp dev --gulpfile node_modules/moon.js/gulpfile.js --cwd .`